braedynl/CSE231-020-SS20/assets/templates/readme_temp.md

 :schedule:

 The schedule is taken directly from the [course schedule](https://web.cse.msu.edu/~cse231/Online/due_dates.html) on the main website.
-If there are any mistakes here, please notify me immediately.
+If there are any descrepancies between the two, please notify me immediately.

 Links may not be direct because of a required login for some websites.